petrklus/lifx-simple/README.md

 Supported actions
 -----
 Colour setting via including hue, saturation, brightness and temperature.
 Sends packet multiple times based on the retries defined in the file itself.
+Hue ranges between 0-360, saturation and brightness between 0 and 100 and temperature between 2500 and 9000.

 Example usage
 ----

+Setting hue to 120, saturation to 50, brightness to 100 and temperature to 3500K
 ```./set_colour.py 192.168.2.222 120 50 100 3500```

 Requirements
 -----